How Many Credit Cards to Have? 4 Aspects to Consider

 Different credit cards come with varying benefits.
 As your eligibility improves, perhaps in line with your enhanced income levels and superior creditworthiness, you could partake in a reasonable number of credit cards, with each one offering its own set of benefits.

-For instance, there could be a credit card that offers additional air miles when you fly with your favorite airline.
-Similarly, there could be another credit card that comes with discounts and other freebies when you shop at your favorite department store.
+For instance, there could be a credit card that gives extra air miles whenever you fly with your favorite airline, helping you save on future travel costs.
+Similarly, another credit card may offer discounts and freebies when shopping at your preferred department store, making everyday purchases more rewarding.

 2. Managing Various Credit Card Payments